January 5, 2023

 OK, I live at the top of a 10km climb and that adds to the challenge of riding outside.
 I have to make sure I don’t freeze going downhill and don’t overheat when climbing.
 I also need to stay away from icy roads.

 All of this can be done if you follow some simple advice that I am going to share with you.
-It is based on 40 years of making mistakes and freezing my butt as a result, so it’s gotta be good.
+It is based on 40 years of making all the mistakes and getting very cold, so that you don’t need to.

 - Tip 1: stay on the sunny side